 The holidays listed are those which occur during the academic year when the University is open.

-Transfer students or students who academically visit another law school (with permission) may apply no more than 30 hours of coursework done at another law school toward satisfaction of the 86 semester-hour requirement.
+Transfer students or students who academically visit another law school (with permission) may apply no more than 31 hours of coursework done at another law school toward satisfaction of the J.D. degree.
+(Transferring credits toward the LL.M. degree is not permitted.)
 In order for work to transfer, courses must be taken at an institution accredited as degree-granting by a recognized regional accrediting body for higher education and accredited by the American Bar Association at the time the coursework is completed.
 The coursework must be taken for a grade and, in order for the work to be transferred, a student must receive a C (2.0) or better in each course.

 Transfer students will not be ranked within their respective classes.
 Instead, transfer students will receive a number corresponding to their position in the class if they had been ranked.